-Okay.
-This is laughably bad, y’all.
-For those of you who have been around here a while, remember when I commented on how it had taken me over 4 months to get my Edinburgh Travel Guide posted?
-Weeeeelllllll I think this post might take the cake as the most delayed post yet.
+Remember when I commented on how it had taken me over 4 months to get my Edinburgh Travel Guide posted?
+Weeeeelllllll I think my Paris Travel Guide might now take the cake as the most delayed post yet.

 Y’all.
 It’s been over a year since I started promising a Paris Travel Guide.
 And a London Travel Guide, for that matter.
 But hopefully now that I’m finally getting this Paris city guide up it will light a fire under my tush to get London posted ASAP.
 Keep your fingers crossed for me.
 But do us all a favor and don’t hold your breath haha.